Questions and answers about hibernation

 Is it cold in the dens?
 Are they heated?

-The bear houses and cabins the bears can use to hibernate besides their own dens, aren’t heated.
+The bear houses and wooden cabins the bears can use to hibernate besides their own dens, aren’t heated.
 We spread straw and saw dust layers on the ground so that the bears don’t lay on the concrete floor.
 The dens our bears dig themselves, don’t get extra cushion from us.
 If needed, the bears cushion it on their own.
 They use leaves or moss for it.
 The dens are just big enough for them to turn around inside.
 That way, the body temperature can’t escape that quickly and helps to keep the den warm.
 Inside of the den remain plus degrees, while outside the temperature can drop below zero.

 The bears usually sleep alone in their den.
 They dig their dens they use to hibernate by themselves and withdraw alone to sleep during winter.
 But we do have some exceptions at our sanctuary.
 Michal and Tapsi hibernate together in a den.
-Moreover, we have the siblings Sylvia and Pavle who share one straw bed in winter and the bear brothers Ben and Felix hibernate together, too.
+Moreover, we have the siblings Sylvia and Pavle who mostly share one straw bed in winter and the bear brothers Ben and Felix hibernate together, too.

 Do you feed the bears during hibernation?

-Which of your bears hibernates the longest?
+Which one of your bears hibernates the longest?

 Is Rocco digging a den?